For Teachers

 • Short description (2–3 sentences)

-Submit videos through the website: www.planetframe.net
+Submit through the official website: www.planetframe.net

 What Happens Next?

-• All participants will receive digital certificates.
+• All participants receive a digital Certificate of Participation.

 Why It Matters

-• Youth voices and expression
+• Youth voices and creative expression

-• Connection across generations and cultures
+• Global connection across generations and cultures

 Help your students show the world how they see it — frame by frame.